ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 Signatures.
 In contrast, Message Signatures introduce an additional layer of technology, potentially increasing the complexity of the overall system.

-- Message Signatures offer superior integrity protection, particularly by mitigating message modification by middleboxes.
+- Message Signatures and TLS Authentication offer superior integrity protection, particularly by mitigating message modification by middleboxes.
 See also {{middleboxes}}.

-- A key advantage of Message Signatures is that they support response signing.
+- A key advantage of Message Signatures and TLS Authentication with AES-GCM is that they support response signing.
 This opens up the possibility for future decisions about whether to make response signing mandatory, allowing for flexibility in the specification and/or in specific deployment scenarios.

-- In general, Message Signatures provide greater flexibility compared to the DPoP-inspired approach.
-Future versions of this draft (and subsequent implementations) can decide whether specific aspects of message signing, such as coverage of particular fields, should be mandatory or optional.
+- In general, Message Signatures and TLS Authentication provide greater flexibility compared to the DPoP-inspired approach.
+For Message Signatures, future versions of this draft (and subsequent implementations) can decide whether specific aspects of message signing, such as coverage of particular fields, should be mandatory or optional.
 Covering more fields will constrain the proof so it cannot be easily reused in another context, which is often a security improvement.
+For TLS Authentication with AES-GCM, all messages are integrity-protected.
 The DPoP inspired approach could be designed to include extensibility to sign other fields, but this would make it closer to trying to reinvent Message Signatures.